 Homeopathic medicines are usually safe for pregnant women (1).
-They are generally derived from plants and minerals and diluted several times.
+They are generally derived from natural sources such as plants and minerals and diluted several times.
 Also, homeopathic medicines are non-addictive and contain negligible amounts of artificial substances.

-They can help provide relief from common problems such as morning sickness, constipation, insomnia, heartburn, and back pain (2).
+They can help provide relief from common problems such as morning sickness, constipation, insomnia, heartburniXA burning sensation in the chest when food and stomach acid reflux back into the esophagus. , and back pain (2).
 However, you should not self-prescribe the medications but see a qualified homeopath.

 Use Of Homeopathy During Pregnancy

 The medications mentioned in this section are general recommendations for informational purposes only.
 You need to consult a certified homeopath for personalized prescriptions.

 This common problem is associated with nausea, vomiting, and heartburn.
 The general prescriptions include:

 - Cocculus indica for nausea soon after getting off the bed.

 - Ipecac for nausea or vomiting when eating or smelling food.